STEPS Centre

 The STEPS Centre (Social, Technological and Environmental Pathways to Sustainability) was an interdisciplinary research centre hosted at the University of Sussex, funded by the Economic and Social Research Council.
 The Centre's research brought together development studies with science and technology studies.
-It was launched at Portcullis House in London on 25 June 2007 and closed in 2022.
+It was founded at Portcullis House in London on 25 June 2007.
+It closed in 2022.

+History

+The STEPS Centre (Social, Technological and Environmental Pathways to Sustainability) was an interdisciplinary research centre that was founded at Portcullis House in London on 25 June 2007.
+It was hosted by the Institute of Development Studies and the Science Policy Research Unit at the University of Sussex.
+It was funded by the Economic and Social Research Council.

 The STEPS Centre described its aim as to "highlight, reveal and contribute to just and democratic pathways to sustainability that include the needs, knowledge and perspectives of poor and marginalised people".
-Based at the Institute of Development Studies (IDS) and the Science Policy Research Unit (SPRU) at the University of Sussex, the centre worked with partners in Africa, Asia and Latin America.
+The Centre's research combined development studies with science and technology studies.

-Professor Ian Scoones and Professor Andy Stirling were its co-directors.
-Professor Melissa Leach stepped down as STEPS Director in 2014 to become the Director of the Institute of Development Studies.
+Professors Ian Scoones and Andy Stirling were the co-directors of the STEPS Centre.
+Professor Melissa Leach stepped down as STEPS director in 2014 to become the Director of the Institute of Development Studies.
+The centre closed in 2022.

 Areas of work

 The STEPS Centre's research investigated the politics of sustainability in various domains, including climate change, food systems, urbanization, and technology.
 It focused on the perspectives and needs of marginalized people, particularly in poor countries and settings, as well as methodologies for including these priorities in policy appraisal and decision-making.
 In the final four years of its research program, the STEPS Centre focused on a series of themes with implications for the politics of sustainability.

-These themes included transformations and social change, uncertainty and other forms of incertitude, multiple perspectives on nature and the environment, and methodologies for research and appraisal.
+Among the STEPS Centre's projects were: